andreibesleaga/mobile-mesh-ews/BigData_AI_Decision_System/README.md

 This is an end-to-end AI-powered Early Warning System (EWS) Big Data Decision System and Routing Layer, built on Google BigQuery that processes real-time sensor data and satellite imagery to generate intelligent climate risk alerts.
 The system combines sensor telemetry, satellite image analysis, and AI models to provide automated decision-making for wildfire and flood risk assessment.

-This project uses new features from BigQuery AI like: Generative AI in SQL, Vector Search in SQL, Multimodal Features in SQL, and it can be run as a separate domain system, outside of main EWS system imlementation, or embbeded in the general system architecture, when completed.
+This project uses new features from BigQuery AI like: Generative AI in SQL, Vector Search in SQL, Multimodal Features in SQL, and it can be run as a separate domain system, outside of main EWS system imlementation, or embbeded in the general system architecture, when completed, and has been tested with generated data on a Google Cloud Personal Account, with SQL, and via Kaggle Python scripts.

+You can view the project [on Kaggle](https://www.kaggle.com/competitions/bigquery-ai-hackathon/writeups/climate-early-warning-system-big-data-ai-engine), or read an article about it [on Substack](https://andreibesleaga.substack.com/p/climate-early-warning-system-bigquery).

 ## Features